LLM HALLUCINATIONS AND THE NATURE OF MACHINE UNDERSTANDING

 While the terms might suggest intentional deception, it’s important to stress that these errors are not deliberate fabrications.
 LLMs are not lying because there is no intention to deceive.
 I think their errors are best viewed as the model’s genuine attempt to provide a response based on its understanding of reality it gained through its training.
 Just as humans can hold beliefs that don’t align with the objective truth, LLMs can generate responses that reflect inconsistencies or inaccuracies.

-I think AI should stand for ‘Alien Intelligence” - it’s not like ours, it’s unlike anything we’ve seen before, but it’s still a kind of intelligence. -- Greg Robison, PhD
+I think AI should stand for ‘Alien Intelligence” - it’s not like ours, it’s unlike anything we’ve seen before, but it’s still a kind of intelligence. -Greg Robison, PhD

 When talking about LLMs, “hallucinations” refer to instances where the model generates information that is incorrect, nonsensical, or inconsistent with known facts.
 These outputs may seem plausible and coherent at first glance, but upon closer inspection, they reveal inaccuracies or fabrications.
 As a fan of human hallucinations, those of AI are similar in that the prediction does not match real-world information.
 It’s a big challenge in AI development, as it can lead to the spread of misinformation and erodes trust in all of the model’s outputs.
 Many people who disparage LLMs rightfully point to the frequency of inaccuracies, especially on controversial topics.
 It’s a big limitation to trust and broad deployment of LLMs.